 After a positive experience with SmallRig products for attaching an Atomos Ninja V to my DJI Ronin-S I decided to go with their modular system for my Panasonic LUMIX GH-5 video setup.
 The LUMIX GH-5 is a versatile camera that takes great still photographs but has a reputation for being high quality camera for video shoots.
-Since I have been asked to do some shooting for a YouTube channel as well as being asked to be a cinematographer for a documentary project it was time to build out my video kit.

 I have decided to just put together a basic kit and then just add parts as needed.
 The camera is is enclosed in a SmallRig #2049 cage.
 This is the basic cage that everything else is attached to.
 It is attached to the camera with a 1/4-20 screw that attaches to the camera tripod socket.
 The cage wraps around the camera but allows access to all of the dials and buttons of the camera.
 There are both 1/4-20 and 3/8th holes around the cage for attaching accessories.
 Everyone has different ways that they like the camera set-up so it is kind of a Lego builders fantasy.

 My first addition to the camera cage was something called a Nato #2172 rail.
 This has a beveled edge for sliding attachments on to the rail that are then locked into place.
 The rail is permanently attached with screws.
 A monitor attachment that I use to attach my Ninja V to my gimbal is attached to the Nato rail so that I can use it for recording the highest quality video that I can get from my camera.
 I just slide the lever to unlock it from the rail on my gimbal and slide it onto the rail on the top of my camera.
 What a great design.